GunFro/SelfBalancingRobot/Pictures/README.md

+Big pictures.
-Big pictures, right click and open in new tab make a better view.
+Right click and open in new tab makes a better view.